mklingamsetty/DSA-Project-3/README.txt

 ********** DELETE EACH TASK WHEN FINISHED **********
     TASKS !!!!

-    - Get Zombies to spawn on mob_position
-        - (OPTIONAL) Get other mob models and textures and randomize
     - Home Creation
         - Set bounds of where house can spawn
         - Build design of the house with given block textures